tahasinx/simple-code-editor/README.md

 1. Place the files in a PHP-enabled web server directory (e.g., XAMPP's `htdocs`).
 2. Open `index.php` in your browser.
-3. Requires internet access for CodeMirror and icon/font CDN assets.
+3. Requires internet access for CodeMirror, js-beautify, and icon/font CDN assets.

 ## File Overview